scikit-learn-contrib/metric-learn/doc/supervised.rst

 Metric Learning for Kernel Regression.

-:class:`MLKR` is an algorithm for supervised metric learning, which learns a distance function by directly minimising the leave-one-out regression error.
+`MLKR` is an algorithm for supervised metric learning, which learns a distance function by directly minimising the leave-one-out regression error.
 This algorithm can also be viewed as a supervised variation of PCA and can be used for dimensionality reduction and high dimensional data visualization.